 It’s also connected to Port Angeles, WA, and is at a distance of just 25 miles.

-Victoria British Columbia is an easy-to-access city for the world, with its year-round availability of aeroplanes and an international airport, seasonal cruise ships, and most ferries.
+Victoria, British Columbia, is an easy-to-access city for the world, with its year-round availability of airplanes and an international airport, seasonal cruise ships, and most ferries.

-Notably, the Victoria BC to Seattle WA ferry, the Victoria Clipper docks on the Victoria port and provides service with all year round.
+Notably, the Victoria Clipper ferry, which operates from Victoria, BC, to Seattle, WA, docks at the Victoria port and provides service all year round.

-Victoria port is a part of the southern region of the city of Victoria in British Columbia, which is a significant Canadian province.
+Victoria Port is part of the southern region of the city of Victoria in British Columbia, a significant Canadian province.

 Essentially divided into Upper, Inner, Outer, and Middle Harbors that enable cruise docking, have ferry terminals, and much more.

-It is central to the cruise ships especially fixated on tours that include Alaska and Canada.
+It is central to the cruise ships, especially on tours that include Alaska and Canada.

-Some of the most famous cruise ships that regularly dock on the Victoria port belong to brands and companies like Disney, Carnival, Holland America, and others from rather luxurious brands that include Oceania, RSSC-Regent, and more.
+Some of the most famous cruise ships that regularly dock on the Victoria port belong to brands and companies like Disney, Carnival, Holland America, and others from luxurious brands including Oceania, RSSC-Regent, and more.

 The Victoria Port is varied in its functionality.
 The harbour which was a spot for shipbuilding and commercial fishing in the past now hosts many recreational vessels, cruise ships, and ferries.

-Alongside that, so many summer festivals and carnivals also occur on the harbour and its number of ports.
+Alongside that, many summer festivals and carnivals also occur on the harbour and its many ports.

-In addition to that, Victoria port helps flourish the local ecotourism businesses, the whale watching industry, regular ferries to Port Angeles and Bellingham, and Seattle in Washington, USA.
+In addition, Victoria Port helps the local ecotourism businesses flourish, the whale watching industry, and regular ferries to Port Angeles, Bellingham, and Seattle in Washington, USA.

 Ogden Point is arguably one of the most significant parts of Victoria’s port.
 With two cruise ships docking piers and simultaneously hosting 4-5 ships, Ogden Port is one of Canada’s busiest ports of call.